 (Note: The materials listed below are per arrangement.
 Because most stores don’t sell certain items individually, I was able to make about six arrangments with what I purchased.)

-- A styrofoam sphere (I used 4″ diameter spheres)
+- A styrofoam sphere (I used 4″ diameter spheres, like these)

 - Two rectangular pieces of burlap (approximately 6″x 8″ each)